Five wild predictions, two true stories and some solid solutions for product leaders.

 Building great products is a complex, challenging, and exhilarating job.
 Totally worth it 🙃.
 It requires product leaders to be strategic thinkers and forward-thinking by nature, as well as to see product opportunities when others are “lost” in ambiguity.

 That’s why I prefer the word “leaders” over “management” in the context of product development: true product leaders don’t just manage a product; they envision great products, foresee what customers will want, how the industry is moving and what opportunities may appear.
+They transform their companies into product-led growth organizations from within.

 How would you ever know if you are heading in the right direction?